Uses

 E-readers

-- I was given a Kobo Libre 2 for Christmas, and primarily use it for reading fiction and poetry.
+- I was given a Kobo Libre 2 for Christmas.

 Analog

 Most of what I write involves analog tools at one or more stages of my writing process.
-I tend to buy scholarly books in printed codex form (for purposes of citation & annotation), as well as novels in hard cover that are important to me or in particularly well-designed editions.
+I tend to buy scholarly books in printed codex form (for purposes of citation & annotation), as well as novels in hard cover that are important to me, or that are particularly well-designed editions.

 Paper